hydrusnetwork/hydrus/docs/running_from_source.md

 ### Simple Updating Guide

-To update, you do the same thing as for the extract builds.

-1. If you installed by extracting the source zip, then download the [latest release](https://github.com/hydrusnetwork/hydrus/releases/latest) source zip and extract it over the top of the folder you have, overwriting the existing source files.
-2. If you installed with git, then just run `git pull` as normal.
+Updating is simple.
+If you installed with `git`, it takes about three seconds: just open the base install directory in a terminal and type `git pull`.
 I have added easy 'git_pull' scripts to the install directory for your convenience (on Windows, just double-click 'git_pull.bat').

+If you installed by extracting the source zip, you can update much like you would with the built extract: download the [latest release](https://github.com/hydrusnetwork/hydrus/releases/latest) source zip and extract it over the top of the folder you have, overwriting the existing source files.

 If you get a library version error when you try to boot, run the venv setup again.
-It is worth doing this anyway, every now and then, just to stay up to date.
+It is worth doing this every 3-6 months, just to stay up to date.

 ### Migrating from an Existing Install